Sunday, July 25, 2010

 The Queen not only enjoyed listening to magnificent classical works, but was also herself a talented musician.
 Johann Christian Bach often accompanied her as she sang various arias.
 She also fluently played the flute, which she once performed as Mozart provided the accompaniment.
 The influence of Queen Charlotte’s musical advocacy can be heard today in various forms throughout the Mecklenburg-Vorpommern region.

 Summertime offers numerous open-air concerts, as well as Germany’s largest classical music festival.
 Festspiele Mecklenburg-Vorpommern occurs from June through September, presenting more than 100 various classical music performances, in venues ranging from established concert halls and country estates, to village churches and family barns.
 Acts include world renowned musicians, as well as developing young talent.
-Mecklenburg-Vorpommern is a great place for anyone who enjoys rich history, beautiful scenery, and classic music!

 Photos of young Mozart, Johann Christian Bach, and Festspiele provided by Wikipedia and Ennus Photos.